 Coming back from West Cressona I found this beauty today.
 I wish I had my tape measure with me, next time I will.

-Sadly, I received an email today announcing the passing of Larry Kline this morning.
+Sadly, I received an email this morning announcing the passing of Larry Kline.

 I only met Larry a few times at the RPM Meets.
 I had seen his name often on the prototype modelers boards and in print many times with modeling articles about the P&LE, WM and the PRR.
 He was always willing to share knowledge and information.